ansys/allie-flowkit-python/doc/source/index.rst

 Allie Flowkit Python documentation |version|
 ====================================================

-The Allie Flowkit Python is a Python API that provides an interface between PyAnsys libraries and different plotting backends.
+The Allie Flowkit Python is a Python service that exposes features from Allie Flowkit to Python users.
+This documentation provides information on how to install and use the Allie Flowkit Python.

 The Allie Flowkit Python offers these main features:

-* Serves as an interface between PyAnsys and other plotting libraries (although only `PyVista <https://docs.pyvista.org/version/stable/>`_ is supported currently).
-* Provides out-of-the box picking, viewing, and measuring functionalities.
-* Supplies an extensible class for adding custom functionalities.

 .. grid:: 1 2 2 2